canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Creating your CDK Cluster
 Duration: 8:00

+### (Optional) Deploy a GPU-enabled Kubernetes Worker

+positive
+: **Using GPU resources in Kubernetes**
 In order for us to provision GPU-enabled workloads such as TensorFlow on top of Kubernetes, we need to provision worker nodes in the appropriate instance type.

-### Deploy a GPU-enabled Kubernetes Worker
+Kubeflow is using a newer way to use GPU resources currently still requiring manual steps, so we have marked the deployment of GPU-enabled Kubernetes worker nodes as optional for now.
+We will update this guide as we evolve this series to show GPU acceleration.

 For this tutorial, we will start with a dedicated CDK cluster to run our Machine Learning workloads on top of TensorFlow.
 By default, `conjure-up canonical-kubernetes` will instantiate the kubernetes-worker nodes as `m3.medium`, which is not what we need in our case.